Rhetoric and Public Culture (Certificate)

-The Rhetoric and Public Culture cluster and certificate address foundational problems in both the practice of democracy and the conduct of inquiry.
+The Rhetoric and Public Culture certificate address foundational problems in both the practice of democracy and the conduct of inquiry.

 “Rhetoric” refers to systematic study of how texts, images, and other media operate as a mode of action, with particular attention to democratic politics.
 It comprises a civic art, a hermeneutical method, and a continuing challenge to all systems of classification.
 Due to the scope of the modern linguistic turn, rhetoric provides a pertinent basis for reflection on the discursive and organizational conventions of contemporary scholarship.
 Such reflection is becoming increasingly necessary as scholarship and democracy alike adapt to new communication technologies and related elements of globalization defining the 21st century.